 Who I am

 Hey, I’m Abby.
 I’m a doula, educator, researcher, sociologist, wife, mom, Catholic, and geek.
 Sometimes I take milk in my coffee to feel luxurious.
 My favorite tv show is Jane the Virgin.
 I have a tattoo on my left wrist, which is a Bible verse reference in Vulcan calligraphy.
-My little family lives in South Bend, Indiana, with our two dogs (Oliver and Millie), one cat (Benedict Cumbercat), and five chickens (Galadriel, Padme, Beverly, Dolores, and Buffy).
+My little family lives in South Bend, Indiana, but we are moving to St. Louis, MO, before August 2023.
+We have one dog (Millie), two cats (Spencer and Benedict Cumbercat), and six chickens (Galadriel, Padme, Beverly, Dolores, Buffy, and Wanda).

 I have two jobs I love.
 One is a sociologist.
 In really broad terms, I write and teach about family, culture, politics, and methodologies.
 In specific terms, I study how transitions into motherhood shape our views of ourselves and our social structures.